MathewKJ2048/nixos-dotfiles/README.md

 # nixos-dotfiles
 Dotfiles for my setups, using the nix configuration language

-## General:
+## Personal:

-The main user is `mathew`.
-The password is not specified in the file.
-The hostname is `nixos`.
+- The main user is `mathew`.
+- The git config is set up with my email and name.

 ## Fresh install: